ysle/2fork-parcel/readme.md

-A minimalistic Parcel.js based TypeScript project seed 2 fork.
+A minimalistic Parcel.js based TypeScript project template repository.

 Uses the `./docs` folder as an output, so the results are [GitHub Pages](https://pages.github.com) friendly by default.
-It's an ideal starter for quick prototyping, and even for prod if You are brave enough.
+It's an ideal starter for quick prototyping, but needs additional configuration for production ready usage.

 includes :